 Knocked Out Teeth

-Then place it immediately back into its original place in the socket, despite the bleeding.
+Then place it immediately back into its original place in the tooth socket, despite the bleeding.
 Keep it in place with a piece of gauze or fabric and close your teeth together to stabilize it.

 If you can’t get the tooth back in, don’t force it.
 Place the tooth in a container of milk, or in a tooth-saving solution approved by the American Dental Association (ADA), e.g., Hank’s Balanced Salt Solution.